alitofigh/Recipe-info/README.md

 # Recipe-info
-This is a small application to manage favourite recipe It contains below technoligis:
+This is a small application to manage favourite recipe.
+It contains below technoligis:
   -spring boot
   -H2 in memory database